 -South Beach is now the most expensive place to live (studios going for $850,000)

 At this time (we're now in South Beach), my son said "when are we going in the water?"
 I don't think that Captain Dan heard him, but he said over the speaker "about this time, kids start asking when we're going in the water."
 And soon after we did.
 Ride the Ducks has three launch ramps.
 Captain Dan showed us the emergency exits: the windows.
 And yes, there are life jackets for all ages.
-The main things we saw in the water were merchant marine ships, AT&T Park (though not as close as you see it on the Ride the Ducks video on their website) and the Bay Bridge.
+The main things we saw in the water were merchant marine ships, AT and T Park (though not as close as you see it on the Ride the Ducks video on their website) and the Bay Bridge.
 We would have loved to do the water portion of the Duck Tour closer to Fisherman's Wharf.
 It almost seemed we went into the water here because it's the only area they could get access to.
 It was fun nonetheless (no, we didn't get wet).

 More interesting facts while we were in the water: